Construction and management simulation: Beginnings of a genre (late 1980s–mid 1990s)

 Utopia had a notable influence on SimCity in 1989, which is considered the first highly successful construction and management simulation.
 The game allows players to build a city from the ground up and then manage it, with challenges such as balancing a budget and maintaining popular opinion, and was considered a sophisticated simulation of city planning when it was released.
 It appealed to a wide audience in part because it was not a typical high-speed, violent game, and was notable for shunning a traditional win-or-lose game paradigm.
 SimCity has spawned numerous successful sequels and spinoffs, and is credited as inventor the city-building subgenre.
 SimCity also led to several other successful games in the same mold such as SimTower and SimFarm, and launched its designer Will Wright into a position as one of the most influential people in the game industry.
 These games influenced the eventual release of the Tycoon series of games, which are also an important part of the genre.

-Tycoon games based on transportation / industrial activities took shape with Sid Meier’s Railroad Tycoon (1990), A-Train (localized/published by Maxis, early 90s), and Transport Tycoon (1994), each knitted construction to networks, timetables, and tariffs.
-“Park-management” started with Theme Park (1994), with queue design, pricing, and guest happiness into a coherent business sim; soon after, Capitalism (1995) had deep corporate simulation and found its way into university classrooms.
+Tycoon games based on transportation / industrial activities took shape with Sid Meier's Railroad Tycoon (1990), A-Train (localized/published by Maxis, early 90s), and Transport Tycoon (1994), each knitted construction to networks, timetables, and tariffs.
+"Park-management" started with Theme Park (1994), with queue design, pricing, and guest happiness into a coherent business sim; soon after, Capitalism (1995) had deep corporate simulation and found its way into university classrooms.

 Diversification (mid-late 1990s–early 2010s)

-The late 90s brought a “Tycoon boom.”
-RollerCoaster Tycoon (1999) became a phenomenon and a design touchstone for approachable yet deep CMS: which sold hundreds of thousands in its first year and catalyzed a generation of park/hospital/zoo management titles.
+The late 1990s brought a "Tycoon boom".
+RollerCoaster Tycoon (1999) became a phenomenon and a design touchstone for the CMS genre.
+It sold hundreds of thousands of copies in its first year and catalyzed a generation of park/hospital/zoo management titles.